JetBrains/intellij-sdk-docs/tutorials/custom_language_support/prerequisites.md

 ### 1.5.
 Create a project

-Create an IntelliJ IDEA Plugin project and specify IntelliJ IDEA Plugin SDK.
+Create an IntelliJ Platform Plugin project and specify IntelliJ Platform SDK.

 ![New Project](img/new_project.png)